Iggy Arbuckle

-Iggy Arbuckle is an animated series that premiered in Canada on Teletoon in June 2007.
-Based on a comic strip from National Geographic Kids, the show is created by Guy Vasilovich, and focuses on a pig (Iggy Arbuckle) who happens to be a forest ranger, known in the series as a "Pig Ranger".
-The plot involves Iggy's attempts to protect the environmental structure of the fictional Kookamunga National Park.
-It was produced by Blueprint Entertainment, in association with C.O.R.E. toons, National Geographic Kids, and Teletoon and distributed by Oasis International.
-The series was cancelled on October 10, 2007 after a single season.
+Iggy Arbuckle is an animated sitcom created by Guy Vasilovich, which aired on Teletoon in Canada from June 29 to October 10, 2007.
+Based on a comic strip from National Geographic Kids, the series follows the adventures of the titular character Iggy Arbuckle, a pig who happens to be a forest ranger, known in the series as a "Pig Ranger", and his best friend, a beaver named Jiggers.
+The plot involves Iggy's attempts to protect the environmental structure of the Kookamunga National Park, a fictional national park that takes place in a world of anthropomorphic animals.
+The series was produced by Blueprint Entertainment, in association with C.O.R.E.
+Toons and National Geographic Kids.
+Worldwide, it was distributed by Oasis International, and is now distributed by Hasbro Entertainment after they bought Entertainment One's library.

-The series also aired in Australia on ABC Kids, in the United Kingdom on Jetix, and on Pop.
-Oasis International, the Canadian distributor, also licensed the series to channels such as Cartoon Network (in Korea, Southeast Asia, India, and the Philippines) and Canal + SA and TPS in France.
-It was also broadcast on Saturday mornings on Toonattik on ITV and CITV, and weekday mornings on Action Stations! on ITV4 and CITV.
+The series also aired in Australia on ABC Kids, in the UK on Jetix, and on Pop.
+Oasis International, the Canadian distributor, also licensed the series to channels such as Cartoon Network (in Korea, Southeast Asia, India, and the Philippines) and Canal+ and TPS in France.
+It was also broadcast on Saturday mornings on Toonattik on ITV and CITV, and weekday mornings on Action Stations on ITV4 and CITV.
+A total of 26 episodes were produced.

 Plot

-The show takes place in a fictional national park known as the "Kookamunga" (The "Kook" for short, although there is the Cucamonga Valley in California).
-The park is looked after by a white pig named Iggy Arbuckle, who is the creator of the "Pig Rangers", a fictional type of forest ranger.
-He is accompanied by a beaver named Jiggers, who is the only other canonical Pig Ranger in the show.
+Set in a fictional national park known as the "Kookamunga" (or "the Kook" for short; the park's full name is likely a pun on the Cucamonga Valley in California), full with animals and creatures.
+The series follows Iggy Arbuckle, a pig forest ranger.
+He is accompanied by his beaver friend Jiggers, who is the only other canonical Pig Ranger in the show.

-Iggy's nemesis is a catfish named Stu, who is always trying to use the Kookamunga to obtain wealth.
+Iggy's nemesis is Stu, a catfish, who is always trying to use the Kookamunga to obtain wealth with the ferret brothers.
 Most of the stories revolve around Iggy and Jiggers' efforts to save the park's ecosystem from Catfish Stu.

-Recurring Locations
+Recurring locations

 The most prominent locations in the park include a volcano called Mount Kaboom, which Jiggers is constantly afraid will erupt, despite Iggy saying it has been dormant for centuries.
 The first story in the debut episode focused on this matter.
 Three other recurring places are a lake called Gottalottawatta, in which character Catfish Stu frequently dwells, an Iceland called Brainfreeze and a town called Mooseknuckle.